Cap Anson: Legacy

 Anson was inducted into the Baseball Hall of Fame in 1939, one of the first 19th century players selected.
-Over 100 years after his retirement, he still holds several Cubs franchise records, including most career RBI, runs, hits, singles, and doubles while being the only Cub in the 3,000 hit club.
+Over 100 years after his retirement, he still holds several Cubs franchise records, including most career runs batted in, runs, hits, singles, and doubles while being the only Cub in the 3,000 hit club.

 Defensively, he also holds the franchise record for putouts, but also is second in franchise history for errors.

 On the managerial side, he was the second manager to ever reach 1,000 wins (doing so after Harry Wright), a feat that has seen over sixty managers reach the mark since the 20th century.
 Anson won 1,282 games with the Cubs, a mark that still stands after a century.
 Just 24 other managers have won 1,000 games with one team in Major League Baseball.

+Anson still holds the Major League record for most seasons played (27), although Nolan Ryan equalled it in 1993.

 In a 1992 The Simpsons episode, "Homer at the Bat", Anson, along with several other players, was suggested by Mr. Burns as one of the players for his 'all stars' Baseball team to represent the Springfield power plant, before being informed that they are all long since deceased.

 Personal life

-In 1872, the 20-year-old Anson met 13-year-old Virginia Fiegal, the daughter of a Philadelphia bar and restaurant owner.
-The couple got married on November 21, 1876; the marriage lasted until her death in 1915.
+In 1872, the 20-year-old Anson met 13-year-old Virginia Fiegel, the daughter of a Philadelphia bar and restaurant owner.
+The couple got married on November 21, 1876; the marriage lasted until her death in 1916.
 For the first seven years of their marriage, the couple lived in Chicago during the baseball season and Philadelphia during the off-season, but eventually moved to Chicago on a year-round basis.

 The Ansons had seven children, three of whom died in infancy.
 Daughter Grace was born in October 1877; son Adrian Hulbert was born in 1882 and died four days later; daughter Adele was born in April 1884; son Adrian Constantine, Jr. was born in 1887 and died four months later; daughter Dorothy was born in 1889; son John Henry was born in 1892 and died four days later; and daughter Virginia Jeanette was born in 1899.